All Episodes

 The other six have arrived in Bozeman, Montana campus for a month-long program on English language instruction and U.S. history and culture.

-Uh now, okay, so we got we got ten of these guys running around.
+Now, okay, so we got 10 of these guys running around.

-Nobody knows where they are, and we're we're desperately seeking them.
+Nobody knows where they are, and we're desperately seeking them.

-Uh said that uh an Egyptian militant group has joined Al Qaeda.
+Al-Qaeda's number two leader in a new videotape aired last Saturday said that an Egyptian militant group has joined Al-Qaeda.

 By the way, Egypt is the Arab world's most populous nation.

-The Egyptian group Gamma Islamiah is apparently a revived version of a militant group of the same name that waged a campaign of violence in Egypt during the 90s, but was crushed in a government crackdown.
+The Egyptian group Gama Islamiyah is apparently a revived version of a militant group of the same name that waged a campaign of violence in Egypt during the 90s, but was crushed in a government crackdown.

 So it is possible to crush these guys.